This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - onion

-- squash - Mexican grey, zucchini, yellow
+- squash – Use a summer variety like Mexican grey squash, zucchini, or yellow squash.

 - ground cumin

-Add chopped onion.
-Sauté until onion begins to look transparent and mixture is fragrant.
+- Add chopped onion.
+Sauté until onion begins to look transparent and mixture is fragrant (about 2-3 minutes).

-Add ground cumin.
+- Add ground cumin.
 Give it all a good stir.

-Add corn.
+- Add zucchini and corn.
 Stir to combine.

-To serve: Divide the vegetable and beer mixture between 2 shallow bowls.
+- To serve – Divide the vegetable and beer mixture between 2 shallow bowls.
 Top with half the seared scallops.
 Garnish with fresh chopped cilantro.
 Enjoy!

 Do I have to use beer?
-NO!
-Substitute chicken, seafood, or vegetable broth/stock for the beer.

 🍷 Pairing Suggestions